Battlecode93/Static-website-Project/README.md

 ## Setup Steps

 1. **Register Domain**: Register a domain name through Route 53 or any other domain registrar of your choice.
-In this project, the domain name used is `coreyproject.click`.
+In this project, the domain name used is `coreyprojects.com`.

-2. **Create S3 Bucket**: Create an S3 bucket with the same name as your domain (`coreyproject.click`).
+2. **Create S3 Bucket**: Create an S3 bucket with the same name as your domain (`coreyprojects.com`).
 Upload your website files (HTML, CSS, JavaScript, etc.) to this bucket.

 3. **Enable Static Website Hosting**: In the S3 bucket properties, enable static website hosting and specify the index document (e.g., `index.html`).

 4. **Configure Bucket Policy**: Create a bucket policy to allow public access to the objects in the bucket.
 This ensures that users can view the website content.

-5. **Create Alias Record**: In Route 53, create an alias record in your hosted zone to route traffic from the S3 bucket URL (e.g., `coreyproject.click.s3-website-us-east-1.amazonaws.com`) to your registered domain name (`coreyproject.click`).
+5. **Create Alias Record**: In Route 53, create an alias record in your hosted zone to route traffic from the S3 bucket URL (e.g., `coreyprojects.com.s3-website-us-east-1.amazonaws.com`) to your registered domain name (`coreyprojects.com`).

 ## Deployment Process